 iPage is a sister brand of HostGator focused on budget web hosting.
 They are owned by Endurance International, and their main thing is extremely cheap short-term pricing.
 I’d generally avoid iPage, unless you are looking for a deal.
 Otherwise, I’d use HostPapa.

 HostPapa vs. HostGator

 HostGator is a very well-known brand in the hosting industry.
-They are also owned by Endurance International, which makes them another sister brand to eHost/iPage.
+They are also owned by Endurance International, which makes them another sister brand to iPage.
 They are one of Endurance International’s main brands and have a solid balance between cheap long-term pricing, good support and good performance.

 HostPapa vs. InMotion Hosting

 InMotion Hosting is one of the largest and fastest growing independent (ie, owned by employees not a large corporate holding company) hosting companies.
 This site uses a VPS server with InMotion.
 I reviewed InMotion here.
-They have all-around much better customer support and better performance than HostPapa.
+They have all-around much better customer support and better pricing than HostPapa.

 Conclusion & Next Steps

 Overall, I found HostPapa hosting to be a solid small business host.
 In an industry increasingly dominated by just a couple mega-corporations, it’s refreshing to find a great independent hosting company with a good product.
 You can check out HostPapa’s current promo here.